Football NSW: 2016–2019

 Another minor change occurred for the 2016 season, with State League 1 adopting the "NPL NSW 3 moniker", thus State League 2 was reverted to simply State League.

 2020–2021

 After a further review, there was another restructure which came into effect in the 2020 season, with the branding of an NPL4 competition.

-2022–present
+2022

 The 2022 season saw more changes as the NPL 2, NPL 3 and NPL 4 competitions were renamed to League One, League Two and League Three respectively.

+2023–present

+The 2023 season saw another change as the NSW League Three competition was disbanded in favour of three larger leagues.